 Opening Hours: Library and Office: Weekdays 9am – 5pm.
 Phone number 9326 9288

-Tram: From the GSV Centre in Queen Street take Tram 55 up William Street, and get off at the LaTrobe Street stop.
+Tram: From the GSV Centre in Queen Street take Tram 58 from corner of Flinders Street and Queens Bridge Street up William Street, and get off at the LaTrobe Street stop.
+Then a short walk to A'Beckett Street.

 Train: To Flagstaff Station, and walk one short block up William St to A'Beckett Street.